mukhe027/scubalab/blog/index.md

  <h2>Open Positions</h2>
 We are always looking to work with talented students and researchers all around the world from diverse backgrounds.
 Please read further and see if any of these categories fit the role you are looking to apply for.

- <h2>PhD or Master’s research positions (apply here)</h2>
+ <h2>PhD research positions (apply here by emailing PI)</h2>

-We are currently looking for roboticists for Fall 2024 semester.
-Therefore, we encourage you to fill the form.
-If you are a PhD or a Master’s student at Florida Atlantic University and would like to gain research experience in the areas that SCUBA lab focuses on, please fill out this google-form.
+We are currently looking for roboticists for the current semester.
+If you are a PhD student at Florida Atlantic University and would like to gain research experience in the areas that SCUBA lab focuses on, please email the PI directly with your CV attached.
 We will reach out to you if we have a project that matches your skills.
-Currently, we do not have funding for research assistantships for PhD students.

 We are looking for some combination of the following technical skills: